mikhaill/mikhaill.github.io/4_Models.md

 Additionally, note if your competition basing their pricing on:

--Set license fee vs revenue share
+- Set license fee vs revenue share
 	-Example: $399/month or 2% of revenue
--Number of users / seats
+- Number of users / seats
 	-Example: $10 for up to 3 users
--Specific features locked / unlocked
+- Specific features locked / unlocked
-   -Example: You get X in the basic package but X and Y in the advanced package -Transactions / Actions Performed
+   -Example: You get X in the basic package but X and Y in the advanced package
+- Transactions / Actions Performed
    -Example: 100,000 emails per month
--Support tiers
+- Support tiers
     -Example: Forum, Email, Phone, SLA
--Training
+- Training
--Integrations into 3rd parties and API access
+- Integrations into 3rd parties and API access

-> Pricing model sends a very specific message to the prospect.
+>Pricing model sends a very specific message to the prospect.

 - **License Free vs Revenue Share**
     - Revenue share is always attractive to the SMB as they don’t have to commit payment for something that may not work for them or something that may take a while for them to ramp up to get full use.
 They are much happier to pay for something after they’ve made money as a direct result of using the product.